 If your tank has a wheel on it, turn it clockwise until the water shuts off.
 At this point, you do not need to drain the tank.

 Once the water lines are off, you can take a closer look to see why your water heater is leaking from the bottom.

 What causes your water heater to leak from the bottom?

-There are a few places that water heaters will leak over time.
+There are a few places where water heater leaks can occur.
 You may not have noticed immediately, but perhaps you’ve had hints like low hot water pressure or dampness in the basement.
 Whenever water is involved, it’s important to deal with it right away to avoid water damage.

 Here are the places you want to inspect for the root cause of your leak.

 Your hot water tank consists of two separate tanks.
 There is the internal tank, which is covered with insulation, and then the outer tank, which is the one you see.

-If you have an internal tank that is leaking, you will not be able to see it as it is covered by the outside tank.
+If you have an internal water tank that is leaking, you will not be able to see it as it is covered by the outside tank.

 The internal part of the hot water tank may be damaged.
 This is usually caused by a variety of reasons, such as a faulty tank or the tank not being properly maintained.
 You may have noticed this starting to happen over time if the hot water in your house is not as hot as it used to be.